jsonquerylang/jsonquery/README.md

 ### exists

 Returns true if the right hand side exists, and returns false when the right hand side is undefined.
+Also returns true when the path contains a value `null`.

 ```js
 ["exists", path]